 Who We Give Grants To

-- Grant requests are primarily considered in the areas of Youth and Education.
-Occasionally, we might consider grant requests in other areas.
+- Grant requests are primarily considered generally in the areas of Youth and Education, and specifically for early childhood literacy (ages 0-8).
+Occasionally, our board might consider grant requests in other areas.

-- Under the terms of its charter, The Foundation can distribute grants only to qualified public entities or nonprofit 501(c)(3) endeavors.
-But, due to our Board of Trustees’ focus on Youth & Education, we rarely provide funding to public entities or churches.
+- Under the terms of its charter, The Foundation can distribute grants only to qualified public entities, churches or nonprofit 501(c)(3) endeavors.
+But, due to our Board of Trustees’ focus on Early Childhood Education, we rarely provide funding to public entities or churches.

-- We prefer to provide funding for specific programs or capital projects, while less often, for general operating support.
+- We prefer to provide funding for specific programs, while less often for capital projects or general operating support.
 Endowment gifts are rare.

 - Yes.
 In general the Harry W. Bass, Jr. Foundation does not make grants to construct churches or seminaries; to underwrite fundraising events, professional conferences, symposia, out-of-state performances or competition expenses; or toward general sustentation drives.

-- Unsolicited grant requests are restricted to organizations based in the Greater Dallas area.
-On very rare occasions, we consider funding organizations outside of the Greater Dallas area but prior approval from the Foundation is required before submitting a request.
+- Unsolicited grant requests are restricted to organizations based in the Greater Dallas area (Dallas County).
+Occasionally we consider funding organizations outside the Greater Dallas area but prior approval from the Foundation is highly recommended before submitting a request.

 Preparing an Application

-- A copy of the determination letter from the IRS showing it is a tax-exempt organization under Section 501(c)(3) and dated within the last five years.
+- A copy of the determination letter from the IRS showing it is a tax-exempt organization under Section 501(c)(3) and must be dated within the last five years.

 - History of the organization and its work